z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 #### Conditions (RESP/RESP2)

-!!!
-Note
+> [!NOTE]
-    EIBRESP2 is an extension for MAPFAIL;
+> EIBRESP2 is an extension for MAPFAIL;
-    please see the [zCICS BMS Guide]() for more information.
+> please see the [zCICS BMS Guide]() for more information.

 Many of the conditions can arise through a mismatch of map and structure.
 Typically a map is re-assembled but the programs using it are not.

 * INVMPSZ/0
 * MAPFAIL/1 The map cannot be found in the mapset.